pzmarzly/ancs4linux/README.md

 The most reliable method I found:

+- Unpair your devices ("Forget this device" in iOS Settings).
 - Download and unpack [bluez-5.43 source](www.kernel.org/pub/linux/bluetooth/bluez-5.43.tar.xz).
 - Start `blueman` (Bluetooth Manager).
 - If you have multiple Bluetooth cards: edit the `for` loop in `find_adapter` in `/test/example-advertisement`.
 - Use the free [nRF Connect app](https://apps.apple.com/us/app/nrf-connect/id1054362403) to connect to your PC (it will advertise itself as a heart sensor).
+It should look [like this](https://imgur.com/wL7X7aK), click Connect there.
 - `blueman` will now handle pairing (compare PINs).
-- You are connected now, you can run `./main.py`.
+- You are connected now, you can run `./main.py`, the phone will display a popup whether to grant notification access to the PC.

 The success rate and pairing steps depend on your Bluetooth card.
 My Intel Wireless-AC 9462 card does not work, so I bought ASUS USB-BT400 card, it works fine.
 My previous Intel WiFi+BT card worked, but I don't remember the model and I sold that laptop already.

+Since it's Bluetooth we are talking about, it works only when the stars are aligned correctly.
+If it worked yesterday but you can't even see your device today, restart both your PC and your phone.
+On a positive side, though, you can be connected to many BLE devices at once.
+I don't have Apple Watch to test it, but at least the AirPods still work when using this script.

 It looks like iOS will forget about PC permissions/capabilities after a while (a week?), so the pairing has to be repeated.